Where to Run

 Time to drive from Coffs Harbour: 45 minutes

 At 6km, a right hand turn leads onto Battery Road where you follow for another 2km before taking a small hidden track to the waterfall.
-Return same way.
+You could extend this run by continuing on Battery Road after Battery Falls then looping back on Timmsvale Road.

 #12 Dorrigo Rainforest